FBnil/evidencer/README.md

-Note: `ssh-batch` skips all comments, so you are not increasing IO by adding good documentation.
+Note: `ssh-batch` skips all comments before transmitting your code, so you are not increasing IO by adding good documentation.

 ## Focus on one suit